Lakers celebrate playoff homecoming in 109-95 win over Suns - WHIZ News

 Game 4 is Sunday in Los Angeles.

+Booker explained his frustration curtly: “We were losing the game.
+We want to win.”

+“Can’t happen,” Davis said of Booker’s foul.
+“Can’t do that.
+They’ve been chirping, it’s playoff basketball, but you don’t push a guy out of the air like that, two hands.
+It’s a dirty play.
+Dennis could have really got hurt right there. … That just can’t happen.
+Hard fouls, things like that, playoff basketball.
+We accept those, but just to blatantly push a guy with two hands out of the air, it’s a scary play.
+Good thing he’s OK, but plays like that, it’s unacceptable.”

-Phoenix also got another quiet game from Chris Paul, who played just 2 1/2 minutes in the fourth quarter even though coach Monty Williams said the star point guard’s shoulder had healed.
-Paul had seven points and six assists in 27 minutes.
+Phoenix also got another quiet game from Chris Paul, who played just 2 1/2 minutes in the fourth quarter even though coach Monty Williams said the star point guard’s bruised right shoulder had healed.
+Paul had seven points and six assists in 27 minutes, and he spent part of his postgame interview bemoaning the presence of referee Scott Foster, a frequent target of his ire in recent years.

-Roughly 7,000 masked fans watched inside Staples Center as the Lakers hosted their first playoff game in their downtown arena since April 28, 2013.
-Los Angeles won its 17th title in the Florida bubble last October and the legions of fans confined to watching their beloved team’s rebirth on television turned up in force for this streak-breaking win.

 Davis scored 18 points in the third quarter while staking the Lakers to a 17-point lead, and Wesley Matthews hit back-to-back 3-pointers early in the fourth quarter while Los Angeles pushed its margin to 21.